neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 This allows use cases to fill the available space in the Werkbank UI.
 Set these to `false` if you want to use infinite maximum constraints instead.

-The **supported constraints** limit the range of constraints that can be set for the use case.
+**Supported constraints** limit the range of constraints that can be set for the use case.
 For example, if you know that your widget will overflow when the width is less than 50 pixels, you can use [`c.constraints.supported(const BoxConstraints(minWidth: 50))`](../werkbank/SupportedSizesComposerExtension/supported.html) to prevent setting constraints smaller than that.